Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 4.5.
 Policy on Setting Strategy

-The investment strategy is the asset allocation that the Trustees believe is the most appropriate for the Plan in the long term taking into account the nature of the liabilities they expect to have to meet.
+The investment strategy is the asset allocation that the Trustees believe is the most appropriate for the Plan, taking into account the nature of the liabilities they expect to have to meet.

 The Trustees will review their investment strategy after every actuarial valuation of the Plan taking advice from their investment adviser.
 The review will take the form of an asset and liability modelling study (unless the Trustees’ investment adviser indicates that such a study is unnecessary).
 As part of the review the Trustees will examine the impact on volatility in the Plan’s funding level arising from decisions made about the investment arrangements, including decisions about the investment strategy, about active and passive management and about manager selection.
 The Trustees will take into account the likely impact on their ability to pay benefits should the Plan fail to be fully funded on both an ongoing and discontinuance basis.